-Thinning shears,Chucking shears ortexturising shears are a specialised type of hair-cutting scissors that are used to reduce the volume of hair and to create a texturing or blending effect.
-Unlike normal scissors, these shears have teeth on the edge of the pivotal blade, similar to the likes of that seen on a comb.
+These specific types of hair-cutting scissors that are used to reduce the volume of hair and to create a texturing or blending effect.

-Blending &Texturing shears are very versatile and with different teeth setups, you can cut anywhere between 40 - 70% of the hair of a client with just one to two cuts.
-Thinning scissors of this type can add a more natural blend to any given haircut or add a level of texture to improve overall tastefulness of your masterpiece.
+Thinning shears are very versatile and come many different teeth setups, and you can cut anywhere between 40 - 70% of the hair of a client with just one to two cuts.
+Thinning scissors can add a more natural blend to any given haircut or add a level of texture to improve overall tastefulness of your masterpiece.

 We talked with June, a salon owner in Melbourne, about the best texturising thinning scissors for hairdressers:

-When handling thick hair, fewer teeth with wider gaps make your job a whole lot easier.Chunkremovers are best for curly hair, which normal scissors struggle with, as the name suggests these shears can take big chunks of hair out at once (~40 - 80%).
-However, one important caveat, Chunk scissors can be difficult to use and if used incorrectly can leave holes in the cut.
+When handling thick hair, fewer teeth with wider gaps make your job a whole lot easier.Chunkremovers are best for curly hair, which ordinary scissors struggle with, as the name suggests these shears can take big chunks of hair out at once (~40 - 80%).
+However, one important caveat, Chunk scissors can be difficult to use and if misused, can leave holes in the cut.

-Now that we are done with the nitty-gritty of the what thinning shears are, let's get onto how to use them.
+Now that we are done with the nitty-gritty about thinning shears.
+How can we use them?

-While this is not rocket science it is important to brush/comb the hair till it's untangled and smooth.
+While this is not rocket science, it is essential to brush/comb the hair till it's untangled and smooth.
 Additionally, it's better to use thinning scissors on dry hair as wet hair tends to stick together, thus reducing the consistency of how much you remove each cut.
-If the hair that you are working on is curly by nature, try straightening before attempting to use the texturizing shears.
+If the hair that you are working on is curly by nature, try straightening before attempting to use the texturising shears.

-Once the hair is idling between your thinning shears excellent edge, hold the scissors on a 45-degree angle, and make small little cuts on all your ends to remove some of the extra bulk.
-Remember to comb the cutaway hair as you to ensure not too much is removed.
+Once the hair is idling between your thinning shears, hold your scissor blades to the nose at a 45-degree angle, and make small little Snips to remove some of the extra bulk.
+Make sure to comb the excess hair with each cut, allowing you to monitor your progress and to ensure not too much is removed.